 For local small businesses and brick-and-mortar stores, utilizing Yelp for business owners should be a necessity.
 Customers in your area are looking for small businesses like yours, so your business should be showing up on their Yelp accounts.

 But it’s not like you can just sign up for Yelp for business owners and expect to be found by all Yelp users.
 You have to put some effort into getting the most out of your Yelp business page before you’ll notice an influx of customers or brand awareness.
 On top of that, you’ll need to decide how active you’ll be on Yelp, and how much you’ll want to pay to use it to access new customers.

-This is the most basic step towards winning the Yelp game—add your business to Yelp.
+This is the most basic step toward winning the Yelp game—add your business to Yelp.